Saving Lives & Livelihoods: Four Areas of Focus

-The partnership between the Mastercard Foundation and the Africa CDC will build on the tremendous and ongoing efforts of AVATT, COVAX, WHO, and governments to provide access to vaccines to Africa.
-COVAX and AVATT combined will provide vaccines for 45-50 percent of Africa’s population, leaving approximately 10 to 15 percent – between 125 million-188 million people – that still need to be covered to achieve the African Union’s goal of vaccinating 60 percent of Africa’s population by the end of 2022.
+The partnership between the Mastercard Foundation and the Africa CDC is working to build on the tremendous and ongoing efforts of AVAT, COVAX, WHO, and governments to provide access to vaccines to Africa and achieve the African Union’s goal of vaccinating 70 percent of Africa’s population by the end of 2022.

-In support of this goal, the Mastercard Foundation will deploy $1.3 billion over the next three years in partnership with the Africa CDC as part of a bold new initiative aimed at Saving Lives and Livelihoods in Africa.
+In support of this goal, the Mastercard Foundation is deploying $1.5 billion over the next three years in partnership with the Africa CDC as part of a bold new initiative aimed at Saving Lives and Livelihoods in Africa.

 This initiative will acquire vaccines for at least 50 million people, support the delivery of vaccinations to millions more across Africa, lay the groundwork for vaccine manufacturing in Africa through a focus on human capital development, and strengthen the Africa CDC.